Leggett-Garg inequalities with deformed Pegg-Barnett phase observables: Derivation of the LGI of the observable

-Figure~\ref{figure-08} shows a graph of $r$, as mentioned in Sec.~\ref{section-introduction}, the proportion of the LGI violation in the total period $2\pi$, as a function of $N$ for $\phi_{0}=0$, $\alpha=1/2$, $\Gamma=0$, and $\omega=1$.
-The explicit definition of $r$ is as follows.
-Dividing the period into $M=1{\,}000{\,}000$ slices of size $2\pi/M$ and obtaining a LGI violation in $\tilde{M}$ slices, we put $r=\tilde{M}/M$.
-(We apply this definition of $r$ to a case with dissipation, that is, $\Gamma\neq 0$.
-In that case, we divide the duration $2\pi/\omega$ into $M$ slices.)
+We can now compute the proportion of the time cycle where the LGI is violated.
+This we term the $r$ value and it is calculated as follows.
+Starting with the dissipationless case, the period of $K_{3}$ as a function of $\tau$ is equal to $2\pi/\omega$.
+We can then divide this period into $M$ slices of size $\Delta\tau=2\pi/(M\omega)$.
+Within each slice we examine whether or not the LGI is violated at each $\tau_{m}=m\Delta\tau$ for $m=0,1,2,...,M$.
+We count the number of slices $\tilde{M}$ where the LGI is violated.
+Strictly speaking $0\leq\tilde{M}\leq M$.
+Finally, we define the dimensionless ratio $r$ as

+This ratio was defined for the dissipationless case but can also be used when dissipation is present.
+In this case we set $\Delta\tau=2\pi/(M\omega)$, and can determine $r$ as previously described.
+We can regard $r$ as the proportion of the LGI violation and explore its behavior.

+Figure~\ref{figure-08} shows a plot of $r$ as a function of $N$.
+The period of $K_{3}$ for $\tau$ is equal to $2\pi$ and we divide the period into $M=10^{6}$ slices of size $2\pi/M$.
 Looking at Fig.~\ref{figure-08}, we note that $r$ approaches $0.137$ as $N$ becomes larger.

-The graph of Fig.~\ref{figure-08} suggests that the violation is preserved as $N$ increases if dissipation of the boson system does not occur.
-However, if $\Gamma$ is not equal to zero and we consider a loss of the boson system, as shown in Fig.~\ref{figure-09}, the violation is getting smaller and $r$ approaches zero exponentially.
-Figure~\ref{figure-09} shows a graph of $r$ as a function of $\Gamma$ for $\phi_{0}=0$, $\alpha=1/2$, $N=25$, and $\omega=1$.
-The proportion $r$ is displayed in a logarithmic scale.
+The graph of Fig.~\ref{figure-08} suggests that the violation is preserved as $N$ increases in the dissipationless case.
+However, if $\Gamma$ is not equal to zero we observe as seen in Fig.~\ref{figure-09}, the violation is getting smaller and $r$ approaches zero exponentially.

-Figure~\ref{figure-10} shows a graph of $r$ as a function of $\alpha$ and $N$ for $\phi_{0}=0$, $\Gamma=0$, and $\omega=1$, where we assume that $\alpha$ is real.
-The axes of $\alpha$ and $N$ are displayed in a logarithmic scale.
-Looking at Fig.~\ref{figure-10}, we notice that $r$ does not approach zero in a large $\alpha$ and $N$ limit.
-Thus, for $\Gamma=0$, that is to say, for no dissipation scenarios, the violation of the LGI does not disappear as $N$ increases even if $\alpha$ is large enough.
-Hence, if we let $|\alpha|$ and $N$ be large enough and the graph of $K_{3}$ can be approximated by the step function of Eq.~(\ref{step-function-01}), the violation of the LGI remains.
+Next Fig.~\ref{figure-10} shows a three-dimensional plot of $r$ as a function of both $\alpha$ and $N$.
+Here we assume $\alpha$ is real.
+We observe from the plot that $r$ does not approach zero in a large $\alpha$ and $N$ limit.
+In the dissipationless case the violation of the LGI does not disappear as $N$ increases even if $\alpha$ is large enough.
+If we let $|\alpha|$ and $N$ become large the graph of $K_{3}$ can be approximated by the step function of Eq.~(\ref{step-function-01}) implying the violation of the LGI remains.

-What we find from the results of the numerical calculations in this section are as follows.
-If we do not introduce the dissipation, the LGI always reveals the violation even in the large $|\alpha|$ and $N$ limit.
-This conclusion is supported by Fig.~\ref{figure-10}.
-However, if we consider the dissipation, the violation of the LGI decreases exponentially as $\Gamma$ gets larger.
-This conclusion is supported by Fig.~\ref{figure-09}.